FREE Shipping on orders over $899

 • Prevents upper respiratory tract infections.
 Try to stay away from people who have colds or other infections.
 Wash your hands frequently with soap and water, especially before meals.

 • Control your allergies.
-Work with your doctor to keep symptoms under control.
+Work with your doctor to keep your symptoms under control.

 • Avoid cigarette smoke and polluted air.
 Tobacco smoke and pollutants can irritate and inflame the lungs and nasal passages.

 • Use a humidifier.
-If the air in your home is dry, such as when you have forced-air heating, adding moisture to the air can help prevent sinusitis.
-Make sure your humidifier is always clean and mold-free by washing it thoroughly on a regular basis.
+If the air in your home is dry, such as with forced-air heating, adding moisture to the air can help prevent sinusitis.
+Make sure your humidifier is always clean and mold-free by thoroughly cleaning it regularly.

 PRONAPRESA